 First, make an audio or video call using the Skype app from your iPhone or iPad.
 Then, during the call, tap the … (More Options) button from the bottom-right corner of the screen.

 Skype for iOS displays a few buttons on the bottom of the screen.
 Tap the one called Share screen.

-Skype tells you that "everything on your screen, including notifications, will be recorded [...]".
-Beneath this message, there's a list of apps that can receive the Screen Recording feed.
+Skype warns you that everything on your screen is recorded and advises you to enable "Do not Disturb" to prevent unexpected notifications you might not want other participants to see.
+Underneath, there is a list of apps that can receive the Screen Recording feed.
 Scroll if you need to, and tap to select Skype.
-Then, tap Start Broadcast.
+Then, press Start Broadcast.

 When you no longer want to share your screen on Skype, tap the red stripe from the top side of the screen, and then tap Stop.

 You can also stop your screen from being broadcast by returning to your Skype call and tapping on Stop sharing either from the top of the screen or from the More Options menu.